Festival Internacional da Canção: 1966

 The first festival saw nearly two thousand original songs submitted for the national phase of the competition, exceeding the expectations of the organizers.
-To choose the songs that would be performed and judged at the festival, a preliminary committee made up noted scholars and musicians– including César Guerra-Peixe, Marques Rebelo, and Lindolfo Gaya– was assembled.
-Of the thirty-six songs chosen were compositions by Vinícius de Moraes, Alcyvando Luz, and Billy Blanco.
+To choose the songs that would be performed and judged at the festival, a preliminary committee made up of noted scholars and musicians—including César Guerra-Peixe, Marques Rebelo, and Lindolfo Gaya—was assembled.
+Among the thirty-six songs chosen were compositions by Vinícius de Moraes, Alcyvando Luz, and Billy Blanco.

 The presenters for the first festival were Murilo Néri, a soap opera star, and Adalgisa Colombo, the former Miss Brazil.
 The jury for the national phase was a twenty-three member panel made up of noted Carioca journalists, music critics, musicians, and scholars, chaired by musicologist Mozart de Araújo.
-The competition was formatted in three rounds over three nights; eighteen songs would be heard in each of the first two rounds, and the top fourteen songs chosen from either night would move on to the final round.
-After several hectic performances, filled with technical issues from a hastily constructed set and jeering from the audience, the top three songs for the national phase were announced: "Dia das Rosas", written and performed by Maysa Matarazzo placed third; "O Cavaleiro", written by Geraldo Vandré and performed by Tuca placed second; "Saveiros", written by Dori Caymmi and Nelson Motta, with a performance by Nana Caymmi, placed first.
+The competition was formatted in three rounds over three nights; eighteen songs were heard in each of the first two rounds, and the top fourteen songs chosen from either night moved on to the final round.
+After several hectic performances, filled with technical issues from a hastily constructed set, the top three songs for the national phase were announced: "Dia das Rosas", written and performed by Maysa Matarazzo, placed third; "O Cavaleiro", written by Geraldo Vandré and performed by Tuca, placed second; "Saveiros", written by Dori Caymmi and Nelson Motta, with a performance by Nana Caymmi, placed first.
 Named after the traditional fishing vessel, "Saveiros" was inspired by the fishermen of Bahia and chosen by the panel for its unique complexity.
-As the winning song, it would go on to represent Brazil in the international phase.
+As the winning song, it represented Brazil in the international phase.

-The international phase contained representatives from twenty-seven countries including Brazil.
-(Mighty Sparrow, who was supposed to represent Trinidad and Tobago, was disqualified for not arriving in time.)
-Noted performers included Eduard Khil representing the Soviet Union, Dúo Dinámico representing Spain, and Gogi Grant representing the United States.
+The international phase contained representatives from twenty-seven countries, including Brazil.
+Mighty Sparrow, who was supposed to represent Trinidad and Tobago, was disqualified for not arriving in time.
+Noted performers included Eduard Khil, representing the Soviet Union, Dúo Dinámico representing Spain, and Gogi Grant representing the United States.
 The format paralleled the national phase, with qualifiers held over two nights and a final on the third.
-This format would be used going forward.
+This format was used going forward.
 The jury was also altered, now containing international stars such as Henry Mancini, Horst Jankowski, and chairman of the jury, Chico Buarque.
 With the song "Frag den Wind", written by Helmut Zacharias, lyricized by Carl J. Schauber, and performed by Inge Brück, Germany was declared the winner.
 This victory allowed Brück to represent Germany at the upcoming Eurovision Song Contest.
 The winner of the national phase and representative of Brazil, "Saveiros", placed second.
-The song "L'Amour Toujours L'Amour" sung by Guy Mardel, the representative of France, placed third.
+The song "L'Amour Toujours L'Amour", sung by Guy Mardel, the representative of France, placed third.